 Commercial drone pilots are required to have a Federal Aviation Administration (FAA) Part 107 pilot’s license. you can search the FAA database to confirm their license.

 How much will you charge?

 Considering that this is your wedding, it’s probably the least important question.
-You want someone that’s going to give your great pictures and video of your wedding day.
+You want someone that’s going to give you great pictures and videos of your wedding day.
 However, drone photography can be expensive, so get quotes from a few different pilots before making your decision and make sure you agree on a price upfront.